KarimElsayad247/enozom-technical-task/README.md

-# Solution for Enozom Internship techinal problem
+# Solution for Enozom Internship techinal task

 In this repositry I have 2 files, both containing the same code.
 One is a jupyter notebook which I originally used to solve the problem, and a .py file containg the good for easier viewing.